pc2/cp2k_submatrix_eval/exploration/README.md

 # Exploration

-This subdirectory contains to reproduce the heuristice in discussed in section IV.C and the sparsities shown in out paper.
+This subdirectory contains to reproduce the heuristice in discussed in section IV.C and the sparsities shown in our paper.

 It has two subdirectories: